alokkumarr/my-big-project-/doc/development.md

         $ mvn -Ddocker-start=local

 Note: The Docker daemon must be running to be able to build and run containers.
-If you are unable to install or run Docker locally, see instructions for using the Docker Machine [cloud] alternative.
+If you are unable to run Docker containers locally, see instructions for using the Docker Machine [cloud] alternative.

 The first run will take longer as Docker downloads and builds images